-Step 3: While viewing the image within the Home tab, click the Select button, and drag the tool to encompass the portion of the image you wish to crop.
+Step 1: Open the Paint application and use File>Open to open the image you want to edit within it.
+While viewing the image within the Home tab, click the Select button and drag the tool to encompass the portion of the image you wish to crop.

 How to crop a photo using Photos (MacOS)

-Photos is a photo-management and editing app exclusive to Apple’s MacOS, one that functions a similar fashion to the now-defunct iPhoto.
-Like Preview and Photo Booth, the minimalist image software comes pre-installed in the latest iterations of MacOS, meaning anyone with a machine running MacOS Yosemite or later has access to the program.
-Using the apt-titled Photos, you can easily group photos into albums, tag them, categorize them, and crop them.
+Photos is a photo-management and editing app exclusive to Apple’s MacOS, one that works in a similar fashion to the now-defunct iPhoto.
+Like Preview and Photo Booth, the minimalist image software comes pre-installed in the latest iterations of MacOS, meaning anyone with a machine running MacOS Yosemite or later has access to the app.
+Using the aptly titled Photos, you can easily group photos into albums, tag them, categorize them and crop them.

-Step 5: If desired, click Aspect to choose an aspect ratio — 16:9, 5:7, etc. — for the resulting crop.
+Step 2: Click Crop at the top of the app.
+If desired, click Aspect to choose an aspect ratio for the resulting crop.
 Otherwise, adjust the rectangle to fit the portion of the image you wish to crop.

 How to crop a photo using Photoshop (Windows/MacOS)

 Though Photoshop isn’t necessary if you merely need to crop an image, it remains the most well-known piece of photo-editing software.
 Though the premium software is expensive, you can always opt for the free trial if you’d like to test out it’s remarkable capabilities.
-For instance, you use the crop tool to change perspective on a photo, straighten a photo, or change the scale.
-Plus, the act of cropping an image can be done in a mere three steps.
+When it comes to cropping, Photoshop lets you do it in just a couple of steps.

-Step 2: Next, select the Crop Tool from the left-hand toolbar — it resembles a square with several lines protruding from two of the corners — and adjust your selection so it captures the portion of the image you wish to keep.
+Step 1: Open the picture you want to edit in Photoshop.
+Next, select the Crop tool from the left-hand toolbar — it resembles a square with several lines protruding from two of the corners — and adjust your selection so it captures the portion of the image you wish to keep.

 Pixlr is a capable mobile and web-based editor, one perfectly suited for cropping images within your browser window or on your smartphone.
 The freemium software requires you to do little more than to upload an image or plug in a URL for a photo before cropping the image, and like Fotor, the process for doing so is nearly the same across platforms.

-Step 1: If using the web-based software, navigate to the main Pixlr website and click the Pixlr Editor option on the left-hand side.
-Afterward, select Open image from computer button near the top of the window, and choose the photo you wish to crop from its designated save location.
+Step 1: If using the web-based software, navigate to the main Pixlr website and click the Open Pixlr Editor option on the left-hand side (note you’ll need to enable Adobe Flash if it’s disabled in your browser).
+Afterward, select Open image from computer button near the top of the window and choose the photo you wish to crop from its designated save location.

-Step 2: Click the crop icon located in the upper-left corner of the toolbar, represented by a square with a diagonal line cutting through the middle.
+Step 2: Click the crop icon located in the upper-left corner of the toolbar, represented by a square with a lines protruding from the corners.
 Next, click and drag the selection to the area of the image you wish to keep.
-You can also use the menu directly right of Constraints in the upper-left corner to set specified proportions for the resulting output size and aspect ratio.
+You can also use the menu directly right of Constraint in the upper-left corner to set specified proportions for the resulting output size and aspect ratio.

-Step 3: Double-click the inside of the rectangle once your’re satisfied with your selection to apply the changes.
+Step 3: Double-click the inside of the rectangle once you’re satisfied with your selection to apply the changes.